ishaqBBC/blog/blog/content/blog/2025-11-14-aws-109-s3-performance.md

 * Uploading parts **in parallel** allows S3 to handle multiple parts simultaneously, improving throughput.
 * AWS recommends using multipart upload for **files larger than 100 MB**, and it is **required for files over 5 GB**.

-> Reminder: Multipart upload itself does not automatically make uploads faster—**parallelization by the client is needed**.
+* Reminder: Multipart upload itself does not automatically make uploads faster **[parallelization](https://www.lenovo.com/gb/en/glossary/parallelization/?srsltid=AfmBOooePNQr8pPPQVeBo1DpSk0wznegoLbXC6_kqfOGDqoM0M1U1_xg) by the [client](https://en.wikipedia.org/wiki/Client_(computing)) is needed**.

----

 ### 2. S3 Transfer Acceleration

-For long-distance transfers (e.g., uploading from the US to Australia), Transfer Acceleration helps.
+For long-distance transfers (e.g., uploading from the US to Australia), [Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) helps.

-1. Send your file to the nearest **edge location**.
+1. Send your file to the nearest [**edge location**](https://www.lastweekinaws.com/blog/what-is-an-edge-location-in-aws-a-simple-explanation/).
 2. The file travels the rest of the way over AWS’s fast, private network.
 3. Less time on the public internet means faster, more reliable uploads.

-Transfer Acceleration also works with multipart uploads.
+[Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) also works with multipart uploads.

----

 ### 3. Faster Downloads With Byte Range Fetches